Vandivier/afterecon/content/2016-04-11-how-to-fix-missing-observations-in-stata.md

 ---
-title: How to Fix Missing Observations in STATA
+title: "How to Fix Missing Observations in STATA"
 date: 2016-04-11 10:00:22
 author: John Vandivier
 ---